 To drive developer awareness of, engagement with and adoption of our platform, we created our Community Server and MongoDB Atlas free tier offerings.
 These let developers use, experiment and evaluate our platform frictionlessly, which we believe has contributed to our platform's popularity.
 We believe that developers are often advocates for us because of our developer-focused approach.
 As a result, our self-serve and direct sales prospects are often familiar with our platform and may have already built applications using our technology.
-In order to assess the most likely commercial prospects, we employ a process-oriented and data-driven approach to customer acquisition.
-We utilize advanced marketing technologies and processes to drive awareness and engagement, educate and convert prospects into customers.
+In order to assess the most likely commercial prospects, we employ a processes to drive awareness and engagement, educate and convert prospects into customers.
 We also analyze usage patterns of our self-serve customers and free-tier users to identify those accounts that might benefit from engagement with our sales teams.
 As customers expand their usage of our platform, our relationships with them often evolve to include technology and business leaders within their organizations and our goal is to get organizations to standardize on our platform.
 Once our customers reach a certain spending level with us, we support them with customer success advocates to ensure their satisfaction and expand their usage of our platform.
 We also have a partner ecosystem of global system integrators, value-added resellers and independent software vendors, which we collectively refer to as strategic partners.